cyral-quickstart/quickstart-datarepo-masking/install-instructions/README.md

 ##### UDF install location in Oracle

 In the example above, the policy only refers to the UDF by its name.
-This is valid because in Oracle, the user schema `CYRAL` has a special meaning for the sidecar, as it is the default location where the sidecar looks for functions, when they are not fully qualified.
+This is valid because in Oracle, the package `CYRAL.CYRALCUSTOMPKG` has a special meaning for the sidecar, as it is the default location where the sidecar looks for functions, when they are not fully qualified.
 This behavior allows for the use of a single Global Policy for different databases or repository types.

 However, it is possible to install UDFs in any other schema, as long as Global Policies refer to them using qualified names.
 For the above example, a fully qualified table reference would be: